Drew-Alleman/cdp_minimal/README.md

 # cdp_minimal
- A minimal C++17/20 client library for the Chrome DevTools Protocol (CDP).
+ A minimal no dependencies C++17/20 client library for the Chrome DevTools Protocol (CDP).
 Built for offensive security testing

 ## Features
 - Realtime Keylogging